The Cinerama Experience

 Another feature released in 1958 was “Windjammer” which was the story of the “Christian Radich” a Norwegian sail training ship.
 It was filmed in a competing process called “Cinemiracle” which was purchased by Cinerama.
 The view of the sailing ship crossing the Atlantic on the three panel screen is pretty amazing.
 However by the time 1960 rolled around other cheaper processes like CinemaScope won the day, and Cinerama wound down.

 Two last hurrahs were filmed by Cinerama, “The Wonderful World of the Brothers Grimm”, and the excellent “How the West Was Won”.
 After that Cinerama faded from the scene, and the films sat on the shelf for decades.
 Recently a process called Smilebox has allowed the Cinerama classics to be released on Blu-Ray and DVD.
-They are still entertaining to watch, as well as being a window on another vanished world.
+They are still entertaining to watch, as well as being a window on a now vanished world.